PodioSpaz/prompt-mcp-server/tests/MCP_TESTING.md

 ```

 This configuration:

-- Uses direct Python execution for testing latest changes
+- Uses UVX with the built wheel package for testing
-- Points to the server file relative to the tests directory
+- Points to the server wheel file relative to the tests directory
 - Sets a 10-second timeout for server responses

 ## Testing the MCP Server